 7. Stubbs Is Mayor of Talkeetna, Alaska

-Don’t forget, the 2018 U.S. mid-term elections are coming up in November.
+Don’t forget, Presidents Day is February 18th this year, so you might have the day off!
 Would you consider voting for a cat for president or other political office?
-Let us know in the comments below!
+Then let us know in the comments below!